-The reagents in the kit (M, R1 and R2) are ready-for-use and are supplied in bottles compatible with the system.
+The reagents (M, R1, R2) in the kit are ready-for-use and are supplied in cobas e packs.

-Calibrators:
+Calibrators and controls:

-Carefully dissolve the contents of 1 bottle by adding exactly 4 mL of distilled or deionized water and allow to stand closed for 15 minutes to reconstitute.
+Carefully dissolve the contents of 1 bottle by adding exactly 4.0 mL of distilled or deionized water and allow to stand closed for 15 minutes to reconstitute.
 Mix carefully, avoiding foam formation.
-Transfer the reconstituted calibrators into empty labeled snap-cap bottles.
+Transfer the reconstituted calibrators/controls into empty labeled snap-cap bottles.

-Unless the entire volume is necessary for calibration on the analyzer, transfer aliquots of the freshly reconstituted calibrators into empty snap-cap bottles (CalSet Vials).
+Unless the entire volume is necessary for calibration and quality control on the analyzer, transfer aliquots of the freshly reconstituted calibrators and controls into empty snap-cap bottles (CalSet Vials/ControlSet Vials).
 Attach the supplied labels to these additional bottles.
-Store the aliquots at -20 °C ( $\pm$ 5 °C) for later use.
-Perform only one calibration procedure per aliquot.
+Store the aliquots at -20 °C ($\pm\,5$ °C) for later use.
+Perform only one calibration or control procedure per aliquot.